Morning Routine for Language Learners: Build a Daily Habit

 Just one.
 You can add more later once the habit is locked in.

-What the 80/20 rule means for your morning practice
+## Integrate the 80/20 rule into your morning practice

 The 80/20 rule for learning a language basically says that 20% of your effort produces 80% of your results.
 For morning routines, this means focusing on high-impact activities instead of trying to do everything.